Digital asset trading platform-Cryptology

 Board for freelance & contract work

-Recently, I am redesigning a digital asset trading platform-Cryptology.
-Of course, I also hope to communicate with my peers through the new solution and absorb more valuable opinions to improve the product experience.
+This week I will continue to bring the redesign of the digital asset trading platform, Cryptology.
+Of course, I also hope that through the new solutions to communicate with peers, absorb more valuable advice, improve the product experience.

 Cryptology is a digital asset trading platform that can buy and sell Bitcoin, Ethereum, Ripple, Litecoin and more other cryptocurrencies within minutes.